nwjs/chromium.src/docs/updater/protocol_3_1.md

  *   `updatedisabled`: An indication of whether the client will honor an update response, if it receives one.
-Legal values are "true" (indicating that the client will ignore any update instruction) and "false" (indicating that the client will not attempt an update if one is instructed).
+Legal values are "true" (indicating that the client will ignore any update instruction) and "false" (indicating that the client will attempt an update if one is instructed).
 Default: "false".

 #### `updater` Objects (Update Check Request)
-An otherupdater object represents the state of another sibling update program on the system.
+An updater object represents the state of another sibling update program on the system.
 Clients report about other updaters present on the system to enable redundancy and recoverability of sibling updaters.
 For example, Chrome is normally updated by GoogleUpdate, but in cases where GoogleUpdate has been disabled or is broken (according to the data transmitted here), the server can issue an action to Chrome to attempt recovery of GoogleUpdate.
-An otherupdater object has the following members:
+An updater object has the following members:
  *   `autoupdatecheckenabled`: 1 if the other updater is subject to an enterprise policy that disables its update-checking functionality.
 0